yenhsunlin/yhblog/pandemic/readme.md

 ## Change log

-- 2021-06-20: Memory issue of multiprocessing support for drawing process fixed
+- 2021-06-20: Fixed memory issue of multiprocessing support for drawing process
 - 2021-06-20: Adding multiprocessing support for drawing process, the associated function is `drawsim_mp`